zgilkerson/azure-pipelines-agent/docs/design/byos.md

 _TODO_: draw pictures

-### Maintenance
+### Infrastructure problems

-_TODO_: is there any on-going maintenance?
+_TODO_: How will we let the adminstrator know of any problems that occur?
-How will we let the adminstrator know of any problems that occur?
+Azure Portal will report things, but the leading indicator is probably "my builds aren't running".

 ## Alternatives considered